evanxd/discord-agent-trigger/README.md

    REDIS_PORT="6379"
    REDIS_USERNAME="default"
    PORT="3000"
+   STREAM_REQUESTS="discord:requests"
+   STREAM_RESULTS="discord:results"
    ```
 2. Replace the placeholder values with your actual credentials.
 The `PORT` variable is for the health check server and defaults to 3000 if not provided.
+The `STREAM_REQUESTS` and `STREAM_RESULTS` variables are for the Redis streams and default to `discord:requests` and `discord:results` respectively.

 ## ▶️ Usage